Friday, December 20, 2024

 Two fertiliser wash areas circled.

 The renovation of the West greens is scheduled for next Monday and Tuesday and as mentioned for the recent River renovations we need dry conditions and the forecast doesn't look good.
-We had the same issue last year with wet weather de-railing the West renovation so hopefully we the forecast changes.
+We had the same issue last year with wet weather de-railing the West renovation so hopefully the forecast changes.

 Friday, November 8, 2024